 How do I know if I need orthodontic work?

-If you think you're eligible for NHS braces you'll need to make an appointment with your dentist who will then refer you to an orthodontist.
-With private treatment you can skip straight to having a consultation with your chosen orthodontist or dentist.
+If you think you're eligible for braces on the NHS you'll need to make an appointment with your dentist who will then refer you to an orthodontist.
+We have a separate guide on NHS braces if you'd like to learn more.

 Should you decide you want a certain brand for you or your teenager, such as Invisalign or Damon, you will need to search for orthodontists or dentists near you who offer that particular system.